mausham-shrestha-aligent/maushamOnboardingProject/README.md

 * For testing
     * Enter inside the docker container using command "docker exec -it CONTAINER_NAME bash
     * Run ./vendor/bin/phpunit
 * Use the database dump provided.
+(DatabaseDump.zip)
   Note: The user password is the frontname of email.
         For example: test@gmail.com has password of 'test'